Andy Mackay: Life and career

 In January 1971, Mackay became a member of the art rock band Roxy Music (formed November 1970) after answering a Melody Maker advertisement placed by singer Bryan Ferry; he soon brought Eno into the group to handle "Synthesiser and Tapes".
 Prior to signing with E.G. Management, Mackay taught music full-time at Holland Park School and part-time at Bishop Thomas Grant Catholic Comprehensive to support himself.

 He played oboe and saxophone in Roxy Music, becoming known for his Chuck Berry-inspired duckwalk during saxophone solos, notably on the raucous track "Editions of You".
-With his pronounced quiff, Star Trek sideburns and outlandish Motown-inspired stage costumes, Mackay made a vital contribution to the unique Roxy Music "look"—much of which functioned as a retro-futurist throwback to 1950s rock-and-roll performers.
+With his pronounced quiff, Star Trek sideburns and Motown-inspired stage costumes, Mackay made a contribution to the unique Roxy Music "look"—which functioned as a retro-futurist throwback to 1950s rock-and-roll performers.

 His songwriting credits for Roxy Music include the Top Five hits "Love Is the Drug" (1975) and "Angel Eyes" (1979), plus "A Song for Europe", "Three and Nine", "Bitter-Sweet", "Sentimental Fool", "While My Heart is Still Beating" and "Tara", together with the early experimental B-sides "The Numberer" and "The Pride and the Pain".

 He released two instrumental solo studio albums in the 1970s: In Search of Eddie Riff (1974), an exploration of his musical roots, and Resolving Contradictions (1978), based on his impressions of a trip to China.
 Both albums featured guest appearances from Paul Thompson (drums) and Phil Manzanera (guitar) of Roxy Music.
 He also composed and produced the music for the hit television series Rock Follies and Rock Follies of '77, with lyrics by playwright and screenwriter Howard Schuman.
 Both series sired specially recorded soundtrack albums, the first of which reached number one in the UK Album Chart in March/April 1976.
 The second contained the single "OK?", which reached number ten on the UK Singles Chart in May/June 1977.
 Schuman and Mackay reunited in 1983 for the BBC one-off TV drama Video Stars, with Mackay again providing music.
 He appeared onscreen in cameo roles in both Schuman projects.